ikaruswill/tag-latest-release/README.md

 # tag-latest-release
-A bash script to tag a repository with the latest release tag of an upstream repository
+A bash script to tag a repository with the latest release tag of an upstream repo.